 In India, at least 23.10% of men and 22.60% of women above 25 years of age are patients with high blood pressure.

-High Blood Pressure is also known as the silent killer as it goes undetected until a considerable amount of damage has been done to the arteries before it is detected.
+High Blood Pressure is also known as the silent killer as it goes undetected until a considerable amount of damage has been done to the arteries.
 Roughly, about 15 lakh Indians suffer from this condition.

 Blood pressure (BP), should normally be below 120/80 mmHg most of the time, anything more than that, needs medical attention.
 As a patient with hypertension and high blood pressure, please take note of the health precautions to be followed: